- Grand Canyon University - B.S. in Healthcare Administration, and M.S. in Health Administration

 Health care consultants are tasked with examining the key issues that may stand in the way of efficient and effective staff and operations management in a healthcare organization.
 They work to institute best practices, which often means recommending new HR, purchasing and software solutions designed to reduce the wasteful allocation of funds and increase efficiency.

-Healthcare consultants are best categorized under the BLS budget analysts category which places them among top earners with an average, annual salary of $76,540 as of 2019:
+Healthcare consultants are best categorized under the BLS budget analysts category which places them among top earners with a median annual salary of $76,540 as of 2019:

 Salary and employment data compiled by the United States Department of Labor’s Bureau of Labor Statistics in May of 2019.
 Figures represent accumulated data for all employment sectors in which medical and health services managers work.
 BLS salary data represents average and median earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.